alan-forbes-cp/repo1/README.md

   - use of vanilla 'github.token'
   - use of the extra "pull_requests:write" permission in action
   - use of env vars in action's bash scripting
+  - use of an explicit commit hash with the 'checkout' action
   - auth perms for Internal-side bots
   - anything else?